 - **ANY TEAM FORFEITING THAT DOES NOT GIVE THE YSC NOTICE THAT DAY BY 5:00PM, WILL BE CHARGED A ($65.00) OFFICIALS/SCOREKEEPER FEE.

 - FOR THE TEAM TO BE REINSTATED BACK IN THE LEAGUE, THE FORFEIT FEE WILL HAVE TO BE PAID BEFORE THE TEAM’S NEXT GAME OR THEY WILL BE REMOVED FROM THE LEAGUE.

-- MEN’S -1 courtesy runner per inning will be allowed but it must be last out.
+- 1 courtesy runner per inning.
+Anybody in the starting lineup may be a courtesy runner.
 No substitute players are allowed to be runners.